CURE's outreach programs promote lifelong learning and positive interaction between the University and the Northwest Indiana community.

 Remote Learning Offerings

-There are two types of remote learning opportunities listed below:
+There types of remote learning opportunities are listed below:

-Online Meetings: Run via Zoom, participants will need access to a computer or mobile device (internet connection or data plan are needed) and will join the session through the Zoom application using a provided link/meeting ID.
+Online Meetings: Provided via Zoom, participants will need access to a computer or mobile device (internet connection or data plan are needed) and will join the session through the Zoom application using a provided link/meeting ID.
+Select sessions offer the option to join by phone call.

 Registration: Please email email@example.com or call 219-980-6907.
 Details regarding how to join a remote learning session will be provided upon registration.